malithmp/comic/auth/README_AUTH.md

 Purpose: This component is responsible for authenticating users
+	On a very high level, the auth server provide controlled access to the user login data in the BE Databse.
+It does not have any persistant data
+	It is just there for the sake of having the code base organized and to leave space for future expansions

 	- Contains functionality needed for user authentication
 		- Password matching using hash and salt method
 		- Token creation for sessions